-We did not identify a risk of fraud in revenue recognition.
+We did not identify a risk of fraud in revenue recognition, other than the aforementioned risks related to management override of controls.

-We considered available information and made enquiries of relevant members of the board of managing directors as well as the group auditor of REN SGPS.
+We considered available information and made enquiries of relevant executives, directors, and the group auditor of REN SGPS.

-The consideration of the potential risk of management override of controls or other inappropriate influence over the financial reporting process, enquiries and assessment of other available information did not lead to specific indications for fraud or suspected fraud potentially materially impacting the view of the financial statements.
+The consideration of the potential risk of management override of controls or other inappropriate influence over the financial reporting process, enquiries and other available information did not lead to specific indications for fraud or suspected fraud potentially materially impacting the view of the financial statements.